 Gods & Goddesses

-You will then walk into a central courtyard.
+After passing the guardians you come to a central courtyard.
 The main hall contains three Chinese-style Buddha images.
 Shakyamuni, in the center, with Amitabha, and Yaoshifa to either side.
-Around the temple, there are separate shrine rooms to Buddhist, Taoist and Confucian deities.
+Elsewhere in the temple are separate shrine rooms to Buddhist, Taoist and Confucian deities.

-There are three pavilions at the rear of the temple.
+There are three pavilions at the rear of Wat Mangkon Kamalawat.
 One dedicated to the Chinese goddess of compassion, Kuan Yin.
 One to the temple’s founder, Phra Archan Chin Wang Samathiwat.
 Thirdly, one to the saint Lak Chao.
 One small courtyard has a gallery full of standing Buddha images.

-The temple is usually busy, but with local Thai-Chinese people and not tourists.
-They come to make merit, pray for health and wealth.
+Wat Mangkon Kamalawat is usually busy, but with local Thai-Chinese people and not tourists.
+They come to make merit and pray for health and wealth.
 People burn paper offerings for their ancestors amid the smell of burning incense sticks.
-The temple is a major center for celebrations during Chinese New Year and the annual Vegetarian festival.
+The temple is a major center for celebrations during Chinese New Year and the annual Vegetarian Festival.